apigee/apigee-edge-drupal/modules/apigee_edge_actions/README.md

-# Apigee Edge Actions
+# APIgee Edge Actions

-The Apigee Edge Actions module provides rules integration for Apigee Edge.
+The APIgee Edge Actions module provides rules integration for APIgee Edge.
 It makes it easy to automate tasks and react on events such as:

   * Sending an email when an App is created.
   * Notify a developer when added to a Team.